 Check out what other families have to say about Snowshoe Mountain Ski Resort

-If you are not really a skier or you just need a break then try ice skating, snow tubing, or taking a tour on the snow mobile.
+If you are not really a skier or you just need a break then try ice skating, the Penguin Slides tubing park, or mini snowmobiles for ages 6-12.
 Do not forget: you’re in Hot Springs, Virginia.
 Two major springs flow into the Homestead Resort property.
 Adventurous families will take a dip in the two-acre outdoor pool, open year round.
 The indoor Jefferson Pools are open to families in the morning hours.
 Built in 1761, this is where Thomas Jefferson found respite during his 22-day visit to the property, calling them the best in America.

 Explore Homestead Resort